cvillers/jwt-http-proxy/README.md

 ## Components

 ### Proxy server
-A reverse-proxy server which receives POST requests, appends a JWT token with the username and date, and forwards the request to a configurable upstream server.
+A reverse-proxy server which receives POST requests, appends a header containing a JWT token with the current username and date, and forwards the request to a configurable upstream server.

 ### Echo server

-A simple server for demonstrating the proxy operation, which logs information about the request and echoes it back to the client.
+A simple server for demonstrating the functionality of the proxy server, which logs information about the request and echoes it back to the client.

 ## Development